stefichjo/speranto/ghermanaj/en.md

 | *paid*    | *payed*    | [peɪ̯d] |
 |           |            | |

-The following verbs are irregular, because their stem vowel is shortened, and a voiced stem ending becomes voiceless.
+The following verbs are irregular, because their stem vowel is shortened (typically to *e* [e]). ...

 | | | |
 |-|-|-|